msheffer2/Hierarchical-Bayes-Choice-Study/README.md

 each containing product descriptions of 3 tablets to choose from.
 For each scenario, the respondent was to choose one of the available options.
-From this type of data, it's possible to model preference for the specific features or attirubes varied in the experimental design (the framework that established what product configurations are seen in each scenario).
+From this type of data, it's possible to model preference for the specific features or attributes varied in the experimental design (the framework that established what product configurations are seen in each scenario).
 It is appropriate to model discrete choice data, like the data that comes from this piece of research, using a type of logit model.
-In this case, I'm performed a Hiearchcial Bayes Logit model.
-In my work, I have tended to prefer Bayesian models to aggregate models in these situatiosn because they have been shown to be quite good at recovering coefficients that reflect influencers of choice and they provide individual-level coefficients that can more accurately capture individual-level heterogeneity in decision-making processes.
+In this case, I'm performed a Hierarchical Bayes Logit model.
+In my work, I have tended to prefer Bayesian models to aggregate models in these situations because they have been shown to be quite good at recovering coefficients that reflect influencers of choice and they provide individual-level coefficients that can more accurately capture individual-level heterogeneity in decision-making processes.